0-9,

 water tank (carriage component)

-water tank provided on a carriage to supply water to lavatory facilities,
+A water tank provided on a carriage to supply water to lavatory facilities, kitchens, etc.

 Literary warrant required.